ZHANG-SHI-CHANG/pytorch-cv/NOTE/PROGRESS.md

 | CIFAR_WideResNet40_8   |       |       |
 | CIFAR_ResNeXt29_16x64d |       |       |

-> Note：The multi-gpu using same arguments as one-gpu （so, it's a little "worse" than one-gpu）
+> Note：The difference between 1-GPU and 4-GPU is mainly caused by arguments